callanalexander/call-collector/README.md

 - Extracts acoustic features from detected calls using Regions of Interest (ROIs)
 - Performs dimensionality reduction using UMAP
 - Clusters similar call types using HDBSCAN
-- Provides an interactive GUI for inspecting and analyzing clusters
+- Provides an optional basic interactive GUI for inspecting and analyzing clusters

 ## Installation with Anaconda